 ASK BEN | How to Choose an HPLC or GC Syringe

-Syringes are an essential part of HPLC and GC systems.
-In order to analyze a sample mixture on an LC column or GC column, the sample must be introduced into the flow path, and syringes make that possible.
-For this reason, syringes are often found in the drawers of standard laboratories.
-However, choosing the right syringe for your application can cause some uncertainty.
-I’ve had many customers come to me unsure of what syringe they should use, unaware of what options there are.
+Syringes play a crucial role in HPLC and GC systems.
+To analyze a sample mixture on an LC or GC column, the sample must be introduced into the flow path, and syringes make this possible.
+As a result, syringes are commonly found in the drawers of most laboratories.
+However, selecting the appropriate syringe for your specific application can be confusing.
+Many customers have approached me unsure of which syringe to use, unaware of the various options available.

 Where to start...